 - The decedent’s surviving children

 What if a decedent does not have a surviving spouse, surviving children, or a surviving domestic partner?
 In this case, the law allows for anyone who would be entitled to receive the decedent’s property through succession – including the decedent’s parents and siblings – to bring a wrongful death lawsuit.
 Parents, stepchildren, and “putative spouses” of the decedent may also be able to bring a wrongful death lawsuit on behalf of a decedent if they are able to show that they were financially dependent on the decedent.Why You Need a Roseville Wrongful Death Attorney

-You should consult with a knowledgeable Roseville wrongful death lawyer before pursing a wrongful death claim to ensure that you are able to bring such a lawsuit under the law.
+You should consult with a knowledgeable Roseville wrongful death lawyer before pursuing a wrongful death claim to ensure that you are able to bring such a lawsuit under the law.
 Otherwise, you may find that your lawsuit is dismissed before it is even heard because you lack legal standing.

 Watch my video below, which explains further what a wrongful death claim is.What Compensation is Available Through a Wrongful Death Lawsuit?